Collage film: Examples since the 1970s

 The 2016 experimental documentary Fraud (by Dean Fleischer Camp, later known for the Oscar-nominated Marcel the Shell with Shoes On) was sourced from over a hundred hours of home video footage uploaded to YouTube by an unknown family in the United States.
 The footage was combined with additional clips appropriated from other YouTube users and transformed into a 53-minute crime film about a family preoccupied with material consumption going to extreme lengths in order to get out from under unsustainable personal debt.

 Scottish poet Ross Sutherland made his 2015 feature film debut Stand By for Tape Back-Up, consisting of recordings from an old VHS tape left by his late grandfather.

 Canadian experimental filmmaker Stephen Broomer's first feature work was Potamkin (2017).
 The film is about the late pioneering film critic Harry Alan Potamkin (1900-1933), who was one of the first to proclaim cinema as an art form.
 Potamkin is composed of fragments from the many films he reviewed for newspapers and magazines during the 1920s and 1930s (e.g. Battleship Potemkin, The Passion of Joan of Arc and Metropolis).
+Other Canadian collage filmmakers in a similar vein are Christina Battle, David Rimmer and Richard Kerr.

-Other award-winning examples of 21st century college cinema include Raoul Peck's I Am Not Your Negro (2016) and Brett Morgen's Grammy Award-winning Moonage Daydream (2022).
+Other acclaimed examples of 21st century collage cinema include Raoul Peck's I Am Not Your Negro (2016), Brett Morgen's Grammy Award-winning Moonage Daydream (2022) and the works of Hungarian filmmaker Péter Lichter.